TheRenegadeCoder/pymon/README.md

 10. "What is confidence building?" by Jeremy Grifski
 11. "What is the declared type of a variable?" by Jeremy Grifski
 12. "What is the static type of a variable?" by Jeremy Grifski
-13. "What is method overriding?" by Jeremy Grifski, Le Chang, Zihe Fang, Alexia Scarvelli, Tae Yeon Kim
+13. "What is method overriding?" by Jeremy Grifski, Alexia Scarvelli, Zihe Fang, Tae Yeon Kim, Le Chang
 14. "What is method overloading?" by Jeremy Grifski
-15. "What is the implements relationship?" by Jeremy Grifski, Yibo Gan
+15. "What is the implements relationship?" by Yibo Gan, Jeremy Grifski
-16. "What is the extends relationship?" by Jeremy Grifski, Yi-You (Joseph) Chiu
+16. "What is the extends relationship?" by Yi-You (Joseph) Chiu, Jeremy Grifski
 17. "What is a mathematical string?" by Jeremy Grifski
 18. "What is mathematical string notation for concatenation?" by Jeremy Grifski
 19. "What is a parameter mode?" by Jeremy Grifski